|Location||United States, Maryland|

 Others say he is a result of some kind of genetic experiment, while another school of thought suggests he is in fact just a hermit who lives in the woods.

 Bizarrely, the genetic experiment theory does have a basis – albeit a very tenuous one.

-The Beltsville Agricultural Research Center is situated near the location of many of the sightings, and Dr. Stephen Fletcher apparently confessed to carrying out a DNA experiment involving his assistant (William Lottsford) and a goat.
+The Beltsville Agricultural Research Center is situated near the location of many of the sightings, and Dr. Stephen Fletcher apparently confessed to carrying out a DNA experiment in 1971 involving his assistant (William Lottsford) and a goat.

 In his confession, Dr. Fletcher said the creature ran amok, escaped from the center and began to roam the area, attacking cars with an axe.

 It should be noted that Fletchertown and Lottsford are both the names of local roads where the creature was supposedly spotted.
 Hardly a coincidence.
 The research center has also dismissed this idea, although they would, wouldn’t they?

 Goatman is alleged to make squealing noises, but has also been said to make evil-sounding, devilish sounds.

 This cryptid is humanoid in shape, with furry, goat-like legs, wide-set eyes, and horns that show through greasy fur.

 Having become a local cult figure by the 1970s, Goatman began to enjoy increased media exposure.

 There were even Goatman parties organized by teens.
 The 21st century has seen two films being made around the legend of Goatman – 2011’s Deadly Detour: The Goatman Murders and 2013’s Legend of the Goatman.